-Maricopa County has five regulatory departments that seek to ensure the safety and well-being of our community.
+Maricopa County's Enhanced Regulatory Outreach Program (EROP) departments seek to ensure the safety and well-being of our community.
 Because we understand that regulations and rule-making decisions, discussions, and meetings can be confusing, we have developed this web-site to allow citizens to easily monitor and engage in the adoption and amendment of all regulations.

 Your input is especially important.
 By accessing the Comments page, you can provide feedback concerning regulations you are particularly interested in.